Effective Property Checking

 can be written extended will Our assertion applies as long as

-associates key
+db associates key with value,

-regardless of what other contents are in the DB
+regardless of what other contents are in the DB.

-That allowed us to generalise from newDB
+That allowed us to generalise from newDB to any

-.
+initialDB.
 We can do a similar thing for our query, is

-exists The initial state of the DB
+exists The initial state of the DB was irrelevant for We’ve

 generalised our assertion to involve arbitrary Firstly, our query is

-should be found by all queries
+overly restricted: our value should be found by all queries

-, not just queries for
+containing our key, not just queries for

-, so we can introduce a new variable
+only our key, so we can introduce a new variable

 for extensions to our query (we stick to disjunction, AKA “OR”, since